Love smooth houmous? This is the houmous recipe you have been waiting for!

 The secret to houmous with a great texture is to peel the chickpeas!
 I found this out after reading a houmous recipe on Smitten Kitchen.
 It does take a little bit of effort to peel chickpeas.
 But if you do it while watching TV, listening to your favourite podcast or chatting to a friend or family member then it can be quite therapeutic!

 I hate food waste and try to use up leftovers wherever possible.
-After making this recipe, you will be left with chickpea peelings, chickpea water (aquafaba) if you don’t use it instead of water, lemon rind and garlic skin.
-What can you do with those?
-And what about the packaging waste created by this recipe?
+What can you do with the leftover bits from this recipe?
+And what about the packaging waste?
 I’ll tell you what to do with them after the recipe.

 - 1 can cooked chickpeas